evs-dev/EnderDragonTweaks/README.md

     - Set a cooldown between the defeat of the Dragon and when it can next be respawned
 - Dragon statistics
     - Various statistics about the Dragon (like its deaths and killers) are tracked and can be used in configured messages
+- Respawn Dragon command
+    - Respawn the Dragon manually using the command `/respawndragon` (permission: `enderdragontweaks.respawndragon`)
+    - Heed the respawn cooldown (i.e. don't respawn if the cooldown is active) using `/respawndragon heedCooldown`
+    - Override the cooldown (i.e. respawn even if the cooldown is active) using `/respawndragon overrideCooldown`

 ### Config